 19. “Ecstasy of Saint Teresa,” Gian Lorenzo Bernini (1652)

-Bernini's iconic sculpture was commissioned by Cardinal Federico Corner of Venice to be a part of his burial chapel.
+Cardinal Federico Corner of Venice commissioned Bernini's iconic sculpture to be a part of his burial chapel.
 It depicts Saint Teresa of Avila, a Spanish nun, mystic and writer during the Counter-Reformation.
-She was known for her writings on experiencing periodic moments of rapture, when she would feel consumed by the love of God and lifted to a place of ecstasy.
-Eventually she became the patron saint for the ill.
+She is known for her writings on experiencing periodic moments of rapture when she would feel consumed by the love of God and lifted to a place of ecstasy.
+Eventually, she became the patron saint for the ill.

-The sculpture is considered to be the pinnacle of Bernini's work, and embodies not only extraordinary sculpting skill but a flair for the theatrical.
+The sculpture is considered the pinnacle of Bernini's work, and embodies not only extraordinary sculpting skill but also a flair for the theatrical.
 The sculpture shocks with its surprisingly explicit sensuality and raw eroticism.